NicoRomero-07/fruitClassifier/README.md

 # Run it

-Run main.py with python and classifier will be lanched.
+Run main.py with python then classifier will be lanched.

 # GIT
  https://github.com/NicoRomero-07/fruitClassifier.git